 - Limited gameplay — Limited initiation of social interactions.

 - Doesn’t play the game correctly — Reduced or abnormal responses to social overtures from others.

 - Plays a different game — Speaks with simple sentences, and has markedly odd nonverbal communication.

 - Plays only one game — Interaction is limited to narrow special interests.

-- Strange strategies — Repetitive behaviors, preoccupations or fixated interests appear frequently enough to be obvious to the casual observer, and interfere with functioning in a variety of contexts.
+- Strange strategies — Repetitive behaviors, preoccupations or passionate interests appear often enough to be apparent to the casual observer, and that interfere with functioning in many contexts.

 - Frustrated about gameplay — Distress or frustration is apparent when repetitive behaviors are interrupted.